Lee-AnnC/True_Essence/README.md

 - Our new blog is filled with tips and help and recipies on all things "Essential".
 - This is wonderful in that there are always new and improved ideas to try and recipes to inspire all.
 - Our online store is safe and uses a progrm that protects your data, so you can shop with confidence.
 - With every new order the delivery amount is adjusted depending on the sale amount.
 Meaning delivery could be free.
+- We now have a weekly blog that is filled with information on gardening, medical and recipes.
+- The user can add comments to the blogs, this helps us to know what the user wants in the next blog.

 ### Business Goals